signalsciences/terraform-provider-sigsci/docs/guides/FAQ.md

 ## In case of errors...
-Known errors all revolve around not including parallelism=1 when updating header links or redactions.
+Known errors all revolve around not including parallelism=1 when updating header links, redactions, integrations, or templated_rules.
 If you accidentally did this here are the known scenarios and how to get out.

 ##### My resource didn't actually update
 ```